rachelmgray/rachelmgray.github.io/cv.md

 - C. Turski et al., "Impact of modelling galaxy redshift uncertainties on the gravitational-wave dark standard siren measurement of the Hubble constant", *MNRAS* **526** 6224–6233 (2023)
 - **R. Gray**, C. Messenger, and J. Veitch, “A pixelated approach to galaxy catalogue incompleteness: improving the dark siren measurement of the Hubble constant,” *MNRAS*, **512** 1127–1140 (2022)
 - B. P. Abbott et al., “A gravitational-wave measurement of the Hubble constant following the second observing run of Advanced LIGO and Virgo,” *ApJ* **909** 218 (2021)
-- S. Mastrogiovanni, et al., “On the importance of source population models for gravitational-wave cosmology,” *PRD* **104** 062009 (2021)
+- S. Mastrogiovanni et al., “On the importance of source population models for gravitational-wave cosmology,” *PRD* **104** 062009 (2021)
 - **R. Gray** et al., “Cosmological inference using gravitational wave standard sirens: A mock data analysis,” *PRD* **101** (2020)
 - M. Fishbach, **R. Gray**, I. M. Hernandez, H. Qi, A. Sur, et al., “A standard siren measurement of the hubble constant from GW170817 without the electromagnetic counterpart,” *ApJL* **871** L13 (2019)